Ottawa

 The establishment of health and safety resources

-The Occupational Health and Safety Act (OSHA) is a piece of employment standards legislation that each province has that sets out minimum conditions for workplace health and safety.
+The Occupational Health and Safety Act (OSHA) is a piece of employment standards legislation in each province that sets out minimum conditions for workplace health and safety.
 The Act applies to all employers and workers in the province or territory, regardless of the industry or occupation.

-Laws in Canada protect every worker regardless of if they are citizens or foreigners.
+Laws in Canada protect every worker, regardless of citizenship status.

-In Canada foreigners have the same rights as citizens including:
+In Canada, foreigners have the same rights as citizens regarding:

 Payment for their work